axyn45/comp9727-25t2/project/report/project-report.md

 **Retrieve and Re-rank Pipeline**

-Scoring all 95,000+ posts for every user is computationally expensive and inefficient.
+We also realized early on that our method of scoring all 95,000 posts for every user just wasn't scalable.
+It works for our experiment, but it would be far too slow and expensive in a live system.
 A more practical and scalable approach would be a two-stage system.
 A fast, lightweight model (like an approximate nearest neighbor search on our LLM embeddings) could first retrieve a few hundred promising candidates.
 Then, a more complex and computationally intensive model could re-rank this much smaller set to produce the final, high-quality recommendation list.

 **More Advanced User Profiling**